jacobtomlinson/constrainedcoding/README.md

 - Become proficient at making single take instructional videos.
 - Get more people into software development and open source.
 - Promote the open source projects that I work on.
-- Continue building my following, especially on Twitter.
+- Continue growing the OSS communities I'm a part of and also building my following, especially on Twitter.

 ## Format ideas